 More instructions coming soon.

-You need to configure the variables at the top of the script.
+You need to configure the variables in the created config.ini.
+See 'edit-config-linux.sh' or 'edit-config-windows.ps1'.

 - Filepath to the 'project' directory on your local machine.

 - Instance config files (used to toggle between instances)

 - By default, will show the user all configured parameters and confirm before every command.
 Use this to disable if preferred.

 - Download url for UnrealTournament Linux Hub (default = https://s3.amazonaws.com/unrealtournament/ShippedBuilds/%2B%2BUT%2BRelease-Next-CL-3525360/UnrealTournament-Server-XAN-3525360-Linux.zip)

 - One of 'http' or 'https' which will be put into the redirect references inside Game.ini